Security Threat Modeling for Emerging AI-Agent Protocols: A Comparative Analysis of MCP, A2A, Agora, and ANP: Evaluation

 This task aims at determining the probability that the vulnerabilities will be used by the threat sources.
 The intrinsic exploitability and environmental exposure of each protocol in the lifecycle stages are investigated for likelihood estimation.
 Intrinsic exploitability reflects the design flaws in the protocol, e.g., not expiring tokens and failure to sandbox.
 On the other hand, environmental exposure shows operational context, e.g., APIs' openness and monitoring procedures.
 Likelihood ratings represent inherent exploitability at the protocol level within the standard conditions of deployment.
-This method is compatible with the NIST SP 800-30 qualitative risks framework that the likelihood is the combination of both design and deployment context.
+This method is compatible with the NIST SP 800-30 qualitative risks framework, where the likelihood is the combination of both design and deployment context.

-The table is a qualitative image of the probability of a weakness being utilized during AI agent communication protocols.
-When the likelihood is considered to be high, it means that there are conditions that can be readily exploited with few counter-control measures, and when the likelihood is considered to be low, the conditions are mature and they are well-regulated deployments.
+Table \ref{tab:likelihood} is a qualitative image of the probability of a weakness being utilized during AI agent communication protocols.
+When the likelihood is considered to be high, it means that there are conditions that can be readily exploited with few counter-control measures, and when the likelihood is considered to be low, the conditions are mature, and they are well-regulated deployments.

-Table \ref{tab:likelihood} presents the structured likelihood model that links observable protocol behaviors and architectural properties to high, medium, and low exploitability levels.

-\subsubsection{Task 4- Determining the magnitude of impact}
+\subsubsection{Task 4: Determining the magnitude of impact}

-Impact level is used to assess the severity of security consequences an attacker can cause by effectively exploiting a vulnerability in a communication protocol of the AI agents.
-We apply a qualitative three-level scale (High, Medium, Low) in line with NIST SP 800 30 \cite{ross2012guide} and \cite{baseri2025evaluation}, modified based on the nature of operations of multi-agent protocols of MCP, A2A, Agora, and ANP.

-Each level indicates the potential extent of damage loss to confidentiality, integrity, or availability (CIA) of the agent ecosystem and the intensity of the harm to the normal operation.
+Impact level is used to assess the severity of security consequences an attacker can cause by effectively exploiting a vulnerability.
+We apply a qualitative three-level scale (High, Medium, Low) in line with NIST SP 800-30 \cite{ross2012guide} and \cite{baseri2025evaluation}, modified based on the operational nature of AI agent communication protocols.
+Each level indicates the potential extent of damage loss to confidentiality, integrity, or availability (CIA) of the agent ecosystem and the intensity of the harm to normal operation.
+Table \ref{tab:impact-criteria} presents the detailed indicators of using these impact ratings, which brings the qualitative advice of NIST to the security behavior of current AI-agent communication protocols.
+To improve interpretability, impact is decomposed into (i) CIA degradation and (ii) operational consequences affecting agent ecosystems.